eliminmax/tech-journal/docs/topics/Ansible/Installation-Methods.md

 sudo apt install ansible
 ```

-[The Ansible docs](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html#installing-ansible-on-debian) include instructions for using the PPA on Debian as well, but I'd highly recommend against that approach, because it uses the depracated `apt-key` command, and it is considered bad practice to use PPAs on Debian - see [Advice For New Users On Not Breaking Their Debian System § Don't make a FrankenDebian](https://wiki.debian.org/DontBreakDebian#Don.27t_make_a_FrankenDebian) on the Debian wiki for an explanation.
+[The Ansible docs](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html#installing-ansible-on-debian) include instructions for using the PPA on Debian as well, but I'd highly recommend against that approach, because it uses the deprecated `apt-key` command, and it is considered bad practice to use PPAs on Debian - see [Advice For New Users On Not Breaking Their Debian System § Don't make a FrankenDebian](https://wiki.debian.org/DontBreakDebian#Don.27t_make_a_FrankenDebian) on the Debian wiki for an explanation.

 ## Installation with pip and Related Tools